ahtihelminen/bda-project/README.md

 \log \phi_c \sim \mathcal{N}(0,\,1^2)
 $

 Both classes get their own means and dispersions.
-All priors are proper and simple enough for the MVP.
+All priors are proper and simple enough for the NB.

 ---